susifohn/susifohn.github.io/_posts/2025-02-20-Cryptography-Intro.md

 math: true
 ---

-# Classic goals and technique
+# Classic goals and techniques
 * **C** onfidentiality --> Encryption
 * **I** ntegrity --> Signatures, authentication (MAC), hash
 * **A** vailability --> (replication) but not part in this lecture